The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

+We also address questions that concern the possibility of an agent improving her situation by bringing a better endowment to the market.
+Assuming that agent~$a$ ensures that the value of her house increases, will this result in an improvement for~$a$?
+If the answer is positive, then this provides an incentive for the agent to invest in her house in order to obtain a preferable allocation.
+It is clear that an increase in the value of $a$'s house may not always yield a \emph{strict} improvement for~$a$ (as a trivial example, some core allocation may assign~$a$ her top choice even before the change), but is it at least true that by improving her house, $a$ will not damage her own possibilities in the market?
+Can we determine whether when a strict improvement for~$a$ becomes possible?

+We investigate the following question: is an increase in the value of some agent~$a$'s house beneficial for~$a$ in terms of the possible core allocations?
+More precisely, we consider two slightly different versions of this question: \begin{enumerate}[label=$\bullet$] \item Q4: Given a core allocation for the original market where $a$ obtains some house~$h$, can agent~$a$ obtain a house \emph{at least as good} as~$h$ in some core allocation after an increase in the value of $a$'s house? \item Q5: Given a core allocation for the original market where $a$ obtains some house~$h$, can an agent~$a$ obtain a house \emph{strictly better} than~$h$ in some core allocation after an increase in the value of~$a$'s house? \end{enumerate}

+Questions \Qiv{} and \Qv{} are of crucial importance when we consider agents' incentives to choose the endowment with which they enter the market.
+In the context of kidney exchange: if procuring a new donor with better properties (e.g., a younger or healthier donor), or registering an additional willing donor (which is possible in most European programs) does not necessarily benefit the patient, then this could undermine the incentive for the patient to find a donor with good characteristics, damaging the overall welfare in a system where inefficiency directly leads to loss of lives.
+Being able to answer the above questions is therefore paramount, and has direct consequences on agents' incentives.

-\subsection{Our contribution}
+\subsection{Our contribution.}

-We consider the computational complexity of deciding whether the core of a housing market contains an allocation where a given agent~$a$ obtains a certain house.
-In Theorem~\ref{thm:arc-in-core} we prove that this problem is $\mathsf{NP}$-complete, as is the problem of finding a core allocation where $a$ does \emph{not} receive a certain house.
-Even worse, it is already $\mathsf{NP}$-complete to decide whether a core allocation can assign \emph{any} house to~$a$ other than her own.
+Regarding questions \Qi{}, \Qii{}, and \Qiii{} raised above, we show in Theorem~\ref{thm:arc-in-core} that each of them is computationally intractable.
+Remarkably, it is already $\mathsf{NP}$-complete to decide whether a core allocation can assign \emph{any} house to~$a$ other than her own.
+Similarly, deciding whether the core of a housing market contains an allocation where a given agent~$a$ obtains a certain house (or where $a$ does \emph{not} receive a certain house) is also $\mathsf{NP}$-complete.
 Various generalizations of these questions can be answered efficiently in both the \textsc{Stable Marriage} and \textsc{Stable Roommates} settings~\cite{Knuth1976,GusfieldIrving-book,Dias-2003,Fleiner-Irving-Manlove,Cseh-Manlove-SR-2016}, so we find these intractability results surprising.

-Instead of asking for a core allocation where a given agent can trade her house, one can also look at the optimization problem which asks for an allocation in the core with the maximum number of agents involved in trading.
-This problem is known to be $\mathsf{NP}$-complete~\cite{Cechlarova-Repisky-2011}.
-We show in Theorem~\ref{thm:maxcore} that for any $\varepsilon>0$, approximating this problem with ratio $|N|^{1-\varepsilon}$ for a set $N$ of agents is $\mathsf{NP}$-hard.
-We complement this strong inapproximability result in Proposition~\ref{obs:maxcore-trivialapprox} by pointing out that a trivial approach yields an approximation algorithm with ratio $|N|$.